Haettenschweiler: Related typefaces

 Several fonts were created in the same style in the early-to-mid 1960s, including Helvetica Inserat and British imitators Compacta and Impact.
 Haettenschweiler has narrower characters than Impact.
 Geoffrey Lee, who designed Impact in 1963, wrote that "many of us admired the vitality and colour of what we knew only as Schmalfette, and used it by old-fashioned cut and paste.
 Use was limited as it was never made in metal as far as I know, and existed then in capitals and numerals only."
 Lee wrote that a motivation for designing Impact was to allow a similar design to be used by British designers, since at the time continental metal type was expensive and complex for British companies to license and use.
 He also commented that he felt that the lower-case characters added were not so useful: "Later someone added (or found) a lowercase for its new existence.
 I personally find the style lacks the attractive feel of the caps."
 Matthew Carter would later design Helvetica Compressed for similar reasons.

 A number of alternative digitisations of Schmalfette exist.
 A custom digitisation is used for the American television show Charlie Rose for branding.
 Another is "Schmalfette CP", by CounterPoint Type Studio.

 Usage

 A 2010 Princeton University study involving presenting students with text in a font slightly harder to read found that they consistently retained more information from material displayed in fonts perceived as ugly or disfluent (Monotype Corsiva, Haettenschweiler, and Comic Sans Italic) than in a simpler, more traditional font like Helvetica.

 It is used in the Nottingham Forest logo, with a modified R and a lowercase E at upper-case height.

 The font is also seen in the Cartoon Network show The Powerpuff Girls, as the text was used for the end credits and promos for the show.

-The small YouTube channel Garfield of the Week exclusively uses this font for their videos.